-1. Strengthens hair and nails
+1. Horsetail strengthens hair and nails

-Horsetail abounds with silica and even gets its name from the effect the silica has when it crystalizes on its stem and branches.
+Horsetail abounds with silica and even gets its name from the effect this mineral has when it crystalizes on its stem and branches.
 Silica, or silicon, is a mineral that aids in strengthening connective tissue found in areas of the body like the brain and nervous system.
 It also plays a big hand in improving the overall health of your hair and nails by strengthening the collagen found in strands of hair and your nails.

-2. Improves bone health
+2. It supports bone health

 Likewise, silica helps the body by balancing minerals and combining with nutrients.
-One of the minerals silica is most closely associated with is calcium, which requires silica to be used in our bones.
-Often, a deficiency in calcium can be linked to a deficiency in silica, and as we grow older, our bodies retain less silica.
+One of the minerals it’s most closely associated with is calcium, which requires silica to be used in our bones.
+Often, a deficiency in calcium links to a deficiency in silica, and as we grow older, our bodies retain less silica.

-3. Younger, healthier skin
+3. Silica provides younger, healthier skin

 Silica can even help strengthen saggy skin.
-Again, this goes back to its ability to strengthen collagen and connective tissues in our body.
-Silica can not only strengthen but rebuild damaged collagen.
+Again, this goes back to its ability to enhance collagen and connective tissues in our body.
+Silica can not only reinforce but rebuild damaged collagen.
 Collagen found in our skin is damaged almost daily, making silica a necessary mineral to improve its wellbeing.

-4. Supports kidneys and bladder
+4. Horsetail plant supports kidneys and bladder

 An element to horsetail that researchers haven’t yet determined is that it causes you to urinate more frequently.
 Historically, this feature has been used to prevent kidney and bladder stones since it helps to flush out the system.
 It can also help with incontinence by allowing you to release more liquid.

-5. Eases heavy periods and cramps
+5. It naturally eases heavy periods and cramps

-6. Fights respiratory tract infections
+6. It’s been known to fight respiratory tract infections